Annadan Seva Donate Food,

 What is Annadan Seva?

 Anna means food.
 Daan means donation.
 Annadan seva is the dharmic act of feeding the hungry, not as charity but as a sacred obligation rooted in Sanatan Dharma.
-“Annadanam Mahadanam, ur scriptures place food donation above all other forms of giving.
-The Taittiriya Upanishad declares, “Annam Brahma”: food is God.
+“Annadanam Mahadanam”, our scriptures place food donation above all other forms of giving.
+The Taittiriya Upanishad declares, “Annam Brahma”: Food is God.
 At Maharshi Ashram, Sector 110, Noida, under Jagadguru Swami Shri Satishacharya Ji Maharaj, this practice is observed daily.

 Donate for Annadan Seva Participate Now